By Lauren Pope

 Special to The SUN

-December through February is the typical peak for the influenza virus and with the vaccination taking effect after about two weeks, now is the time to protect your health as well as our community’s health.
+Flu season has officially been underway for over two months, yet many residents have not received this year’s vaccine.
+December through February is the typical peak for influenza and, with the vaccination taking effect after about two weeks, it’s time now to protect your health as well as our community’s health.

-We are each interlaced in a community dependent on others being flu-free.
-Loved ones, co-workers, neighbors, even strangers on the street all stand to benefit from you being healthy and vaccinated.
+However, I am one individual interlaced in a community dependent on me being flu-free and some confidence in my immune system isn’t proper assurance.
+My loved ones, coworkers, neighbors, even strangers on the street all stand to benefit from me being healthy, from me being vaccinated.